pdllerenas/ConnectFour/report/main.typ

 players.
 Refer to @peval for a detailed explanation on how evaluations are done.
 == Negamax
-The _negamax_ variant of minimax assumes that the score of one player is the negative of their own.
-Therefore, it becomes redundant to differentiate between Player 1 and Player 2, so we may only focus on maximizing the score of the current player's move.
+We start by noticing that, mathematically, $min(a,b) = -max(-a,-b)$.
+Therefore, minimizing the evaluations $a,b$ is equivalent to the negative of the maximization of $-a, -b$.
+Thus, the _negamax_ variant of minimax assumes that the score of the other player is the negative of their own.
+Therefore, it becomes redundant to differentiate between Player 1 and Player 2, so we may only focus on maximizing the negative scores of the current player's move.
 === Alpha-Beta pruning
 On its own, Negamax would search the whole position variation tree.
 However, this algorithm alone does not use the information from sibling nodes.
 That is,